partylikeits1983/miden-tutorials/docs/web-client/create_deploy_tutorial.md

 ## Prerequisites

-To begin, make sure you have a miden-node running locally in a separate terminal window.
-To get the Miden node running locally, you can follow the instructions on the [Miden Node Setup](./miden_node_setup_tutorial.md) page.

-Note: In this tutorial we use [pnpm](https://pnpm.io/installation) which is a drop in replacement for npm.
+In this tutorial we use [pnpm](https://pnpm.io/installation) which is a drop in replacement for npm.

 ## Public vs. private accounts & notes